 Commitment to Paseo Del Volcan: After his urging, the Rio Rancho City Council passed legislation stating the City’s commitment to building Paseo Del Volcan.
 Today, the city and the public entities around Rio Rancho have been working to build this vital link to Albuquerque and the surrounding areas.

 Westside Blvd.
-Expansion: Working with the City of Albuquerque and other public entities, Mayor Hull secured the funding to expand Westside Blvd., a critical infrastructure project that will allow for more growth in southern Rio Rancho.
+Expansion: Working with the State Legislature and other public entities, funds were secured to expand Westside Blvd., west of golf course, a critical infrastructure project that will allow for more growth in southern Rio Rancho.
+Mayor Hull will continue to work with The City of Albuquerque and regional transportation entities to secure funding and implement completion of Westside Blvd from 528 to Golf Course.
+This has been and remains a high priority.

 Improving Water Infrastructure: As Mayor, one of Hull’s jobs is to help guide the city in the right direction.
 Setting priorities on where the limited city resources go to build a sustainable community.
 One of these priorities have been putting our water infrastructure front and center as we move forward.
 At the end of Mayor Hull’s first term, Rio Rancho will see 4,000 newly replaced water lines.
 In addition to repairing the aging infrastructure, the Mayor worked with city leaders to bring a state of the art aquifer injection system to our community.
 Without meeting this basic need, there is no room for growth.